borosen/RepData_PeerAssessment1/PA1_template.md

 The number of missing values where **2304** among **8** days.
 With the missing values replaced, the mean number of steps per days is now **10766**, and the median is **10766**.
 The mean number is the same as before, but the median has moved slightly.
-The number of days with around 10000 steps is 8 more; the days with the missing entries.
+The number of days with around mean (1076) steps is 8 more; the days with the missing entries.

 ### Are there differences in activity patterns between weekdays and weekends?
-Split the activities by day type.
-I.e. weekdays and weekends.
-Plot the activity pattern graphs of these two groups.
+By spliting the activities by day type we can compare the activity patterns between weekday and weekends.

 ```r